curedao/docs/technical-litepaper-v1.md

 Many applications and service providers offer a direct exchange of structured health data through an API, which upon user authentication allow access to automated and scheduled exports of the generated data.

-So far the proprietary silo developments have produced many different data formats, which could be replaced with the data standard proposed within this project.
 Until the success of a common language for all types of health data and between all stakeholders, many API connecting plugins are necessary for this interoperability.

-An API connector plugin handles:

-* User interface and tokens for authentication and authorization with the 3rd party applications
-* Automation and the periodic fetching of health data
-* Mapping to the standard specification
-* Providing the responses to the origin raw storage module
-* error handling
-* communication with the user

-**Connector Technical Flow**

-API Connector plugins will be called by the webserver to:

-1. Handle the OAuth2 authorization flow and store their credentials in the relational database
-2. Provide the original raw response to the core platform for encryption and storage

-A job scheduler will call the API connectors periodically (usually daily) to:

-1. Refresh the user's OAuth access token
-2. Fetch new data or data that has been modified since the last import
-3. Map the response to the standard format as defined by the OpenAPI specification for the framework API
-4. Provide the processed data to the framework's validation middleware.
-5. All valid data will be stored in the relational database.
-6. Invalid data will be rejected and the plugin developer and data owner will be notified.

 #### File Importer Plugins